mishok2503/KVik/README.md

 ## Notes

-This storage doesn't support values with variable length by default, possible approaches to get around are:
+This storage supports values of fixed length by default, possible approaches to introduce variable length:

 - Use fixed size that is sufficient for all your values (can be really inefficient for situations when most of your values are small)
 - Build modification on top of this implementation to support it (update operations will be a bit more complicated, maybe some other insignificant changes)

-By default, expected `key` size is `128` bits and expected `value` size is `2` kilobytes.
+By default, expected `key` size is `128 bit` and expected `value` size is `2 KB` .

 ## Architecture